Federer, the ideal ambassador

 Swiss Tennis President René Stammbach believes that Roger Federer is Switzerland's best ambassador abroad, using an anecdote to illustrate the point: "I recently found myself in a small, remote village in Argentina while on a personal trip.
 When people heard I was Swiss, they mentioned Federer rather than watches or chocolate.
 No one is better at selling Switzerland abroad."

 Swiss Tourism spokesperson Véronique Kanel agrees wholeheartedly.
 "Although Federer gives the appearance of effortlessness, he stands for reliability, perseverance and hard work.
 He has international appeal and promotes a positive image of a modern, easygoing and open Switzerland."

 Seeing him play one last time

-At 37 years of age, Federer, who is from Basel, recently broke through the historic 100 tournament barrier.
-Recently, there were chaotic scenes outside one of his matches in Dubai, when Federer's public support was at an all-time high.
+Roger Federer, who is from Basel, broke through the historic 100 tournament barrier last year at 37 years of age.
+There were chaotic scenes outside one of his matches in Dubai, when Federer's public support was at an all-time high.
 "People wanted to see him at all costs, because they knew that given his age this might be their last chance.
 Federer is nothing short of a living legend," comments Mathieu Aeschmann, a sports journalist for Tamedia newspapers.